jbarroso/clean-code/README.md

 # <a name="comments">4.
 Comments</a>
 If we were expressive enough in our programming language we would not need comments.

-The proper use of comments is to compensate for our failure to express ourself in code.
+The proper use of comments is to compensate for our failure to express yourself in code.

 Comments are always failures. **Express yourself in code!**